1998–99 Miami Heat season

+Season summary

+Off-season

 During the off-season, the Heat signed free agents Terry Porter, Clarence Weatherspoon, and later on signed Blue Edwards in February.

+Regular season

-The team went on a 7-game winning streak after a 1–3 start to the regular season, winning 18 of their first 23 games, despite Jamal Mashburn only playing just 24 games due to a left knee injury, and Voshon Lenard missing 38 games with a stress fracture in his left leg.
-The Heat finished in first place in the Atlantic Division with a 33–17 record, and earned the first seed in the Eastern Conference.
+With the addition of Porter and Weatherspoon, the Heat struggled losing three of their first four games of the regular season, but the posted a seven-game winning streak afterwards.
+The team posted a six-game winning streak in March, and another six-game winning streak in April.
+Despite Jamal Mashburn only playing just 24 games due to a left knee injury, and Voshon Lenard only appearing in just twelve games due to a stress fracture in his left leg, the Heat finished in first place in the Atlantic Division with a 33–17 record, and earned the first seed in the Eastern Conference.

 Alonzo Mourning averaged 20.1 points, 11.0 rebounds and 3.9 blocks per game, and was named the NBA Defensive Player of the Year; he was also named to the All-NBA First Team, and to the NBA All-Defensive First Team.
-In addition, Tim Hardaway averaged 17.2 points and 7.3 assists per game, and was named to the All-NBA Second Team, while Mashburn provided the team with 14.8 points per game, P.J.
-Brown provided with 11.4 points and 6.9 rebounds per game, and was named to the NBA All-Defensive Second Team, and Dan Majerle, who became the team's starting shooting guard, contributed 7.0 points per game.
+In addition, Tim Hardaway averaged 17.2 points and 7.3 assists per game, led the Heat with 112 three-point field goals, and was named to the All-NBA Second Team, while Mashburn provided the team with 14.8 points per game, P.J.
+Brown provided with 11.4 points and 6.9 rebounds per game, and was named to the NBA All-Defensive Second Team, and Dan Majerle, who became the team's starting shooting guard, contributed 7.0 points per game and 68 three-point field goals.
 Off the bench, Porter contributed 10.5 points per game, and Weatherspoon averaged 8.1 points and 5.0 rebounds per game.

 Mourning also finished in second place in Most Valuable Player voting, behind Karl Malone of the Utah Jazz; Mourning finished with 36 first-place votes, while Malone had 44 first-place votes.
 Meanwhile, Porter finished tied in fifth place in Sixth Man of the Year voting, and head coach Pat Riley finished in fifth place in Coach of the Year voting.
+The Heat finished 23rd in the NBA in home-game attendance, with an attendance of 378,813 at the Miami Arena during the regular season.